dfinity/ICRC-1/standards/ICRC-3/README.md

 An ICRC-3 compliant Block

-1. MUST be a Value of variant Map
+1. MUST be a `Value` of variant `Map`
-2. MUST contain a field phash: Blob which is the hash of its parent if it has a parent block
+2. MUST contain a field `phash: Blob` which is the hash of its parent if it has a parent block
-3. SHOULD contain a field type: String which uniquely describes the type of the Block.
+3. SHOULD contain a field `btype: String` which uniquely describes the type of the Block.
 If this field is not set then the block type fallsback to ICRC-1 and ICRC-2 for backward compatibility purposes

 ## Interaction with other standards

 Each standard that adheres to `ICRC-3` MUST define the list of block schemas that it introduces.
 Each block schema MUST:

 1. extend the [Generic Block Schema](#generic-block-schema)
-2. specify the expected value of `type`.
+2. specify the expected value of `btype`.
 This MUST be unique accross all the standards.
 An ICRC-x standard MUST use namespacing for its op identifiers using the scheme:
 ```
 op = icrc_number op_name
 icrc_number = nonzero_digit *digit